-LSC members who have content that they would like to be posted to the LSC's Twitter or Facebook accounts should send news and related items to rt-social.edia@ligo.org.
+LSC members who have content that they would like to be posted to the LSC's Twitter, Facebook, or Instagram (Instagram needs an accompanying image) accounts should send news and related items to rt-social.edia@ligo.org.

 Reddit is another web platform that is being very effectively utilized by the LSC.
-The Reddit AMA (Ask Me Anything) forums organized in February 2016 and June 2016 were an enormous success.
+The Reddit AMA (Ask Me Anything) forums organized in February 2016, June 2016, and October 2017 were an enormous success.
 Involvement by LSC EPO members in future AMA and related activities (e.g. Google hangouts) is strongly encouraged.

-The most widely read LSC scientist blog is Living LIGO by Amber Stuver from LLO.
+The most widely read LSC scientist blog is Living LIGO by Amber Stuver from Villanova.
 Although it is not an official LIGO publication, it offers clear explanations of questions of interest to the LIGO-attentive public, as well as personalizing the LIGO project.
 This is an excellent example of individual effort that has an impact that greatly exceeds its cost, and similar efforts by a diverse set of LSC scientists are greatly encouraged.